-The Company's accounting policies are more fully described in Note 1 to the Consolidated Financial Statements included in the Company's Annual Report on Form 10-K. As disclosed in Note 1 of Notes to Consolidated Financial Statements, the preparation of the Company's financial statements in conformity with Generally Accepted Accounting Principles requires management to make estimates and assumptions about future events that affect the amounts reported in the financial statements and accompanying notes.
+The Company's accounting policies are more fully described in Note 1 to the Consolidated Financial Statements included in the Company's Annual Report on Form 10-K. As disclosed in Note 1 of Notes to Consolidated Financial Statements, the preparation of the Company's financial statements in conformity with Accounting Principles Generally Accepted in the United States requires management to make estimates and assumptions about future events that affect the amounts reported in the financial statements and accompanying notes.
 Future events and their effects cannot be determined with absolute certainty.
 Therefore, the determination of estimates requires the exercise of judgment.
 Actual results inevitably will differ from those estimates, and such differences may be material to the financial statements.
-The most significant accounting estimates inherent in the preparation of the Company's financial statements include the allowance for doubtful accounts receivable, reserves relating to workers' compensation, general and auto insurance liabilities, reserves for group health insurance, reserves for inventory markdowns, calculation of asset impairment, inventory shrinkage accrual and reserves for uncertain tax positions.
+The most significant accounting estimates inherent in the preparation of the Company's financial statements include the allowance for doubtful accounts receivable, reserves relating to workers' compensation, general and auto insurance liabilities, reserves for group health insurance, reserves for inventory markdowns, calculation of asset impairment, inventory shrinkage reserve and reserves for uncertain tax positions.